Aircrack-ng: WEP

 Wired Equivalent Privacy was the first security algorithm to be released, with the intention of providing data confidentiality comparable to that of a traditional wired network.
 It was introduced in 1997 as part of the IEEE 802.11 technical standard and based on the RC4 cipher and the CRC-32 checksum algorithm for integrity.

 Due to U.S. restrictions on the export of cryptographic algorithms, WEP was effectively limited to 64-bit encryption.
 Of this, 40 bits were allocated to the key and 24 bits to the initialization vector (IV), to form the RC4 key.
 After the restrictions were lifted, versions of WEP with a stronger encryption were released with 128 bits: 104 bits for the key size and 24 bits for the initialization vector, known as WEP2.

 The initialization vector works as a seed, which is prepended to the key.
 Via the key-scheduling algorithm (KSA), the seed is used to initialize the RC4 cipher's state.
 The output of RC4's pseudo random generation algorithm (PRGA) follows a XOR operation in combination with the plaintext, and produces the ciphertext.

-The IV is constrained to 24 bits, which means that its maximum values are 16,777,216 (2^{24)}, regardless of the key size.
+The IV is constrained to 24 bits, which means that its maximum values are 16,777,216 (2^{24}), regardless of the key size.
 Since the IV values will eventually be reused and collide (given enough packets and time), WEP is vulnerable to statistical attacks.
 William Arbaugh notes that a 50% chance of a collision exists after 4823 packets.

 In 2003, the Wi-Fi Alliance announced that WEP had been superseded by Wi-Fi Protected Access (WPA).
-In 2004, with the ratification of the full 802.11i standard (i.e. WPA2), the IEEE declared that both WEP and WEP2 have been deprecated.
+In 2004, with the ratification of the full 802.11i standard (i.e. WPA2), the IEEE declared that both WEP and WEP2 had been deprecated.